wirayuda299/Instafam/README.md

 ## Contributing

-If you'd like to contribute to My Awesome App, please fork the repository and make your changes.
+If you'd like to contribute to Instafam, please fork the repository and make your changes.
 Once you're happy with your changes, submit a pull request.

 ## License